uwdub/web-dub/_seminars/_template.md

 #   like going on for a while or being repetitive.
 #
 # bio:        |
-#   An do not even get us started on how an abstract can be.
-Definitely can
+#   And do not even get us started on how a bio can be.
+Bio definitely can
 #   also span multiple lines like this.
 ################################################################################
 title:      "TBD"